 Have you experienced the satisfied feeling of going to your own bank with your own money and seeing your balance grow?
 Each time you add to your balance you add to your own good feelings because you are getting ahead.
 If you have no bank account, come in and START one.
 If you are an account, add to your balance regularly.
-THE CITY NATIONAL BANK SPUR, TEXAS a profitable and rapid development, trees for the use of the growing We have about 5000 chicks of various chicks, but not enough for our large Ambridge (Pa.)
-News-Herald.
-The houses are blocked about a low's good.
+THE CITY NATIONAL BANK SPUR, TEXAS We have about 5000 chicks of various chicks, but not enough for our large Ambridge (Pa.)
+News-Herald. stance which is exceptionally well a- ages on our yards, S. C. White Leg- flock; so this year we are using the Some Ambridge people may have dapred for laboratory apparatus, el- horn, Barred Rocks and a few Reds shutters from off the dwelling.

-present time we have sold our sur- All houses have one inch mesh bors more.
-No hunting, fishing or trespassing plus cockerels, locally at the place at poultry netting over all opening.
-I will plant a tree a few shrubs in any of my pastures.
-Those dis- 60 cents each.
-A few of the real Good padlocks are used to lock the and a lot of good deeds. regarding this notice will be prosecut early ones brought 75c. each.
-The doors.
-It pays to add these safe.
-I will not kick unless I know what The pullets are placed in movable and turnips for green feed, in addi- my own business.
-J. HARRISON WITHDRAWS 5'x10' coops and cononized out over tion to the green food they pick up on FROM ASSESSOR'S CAMPAIGN the farm in the corn lot, cotton natch a pasture.
-Rape is a very excellent paper-read it and see that it is al- STOP THAT ITCHING TRY THIS CODE dapred for laboratory apparatus, el- horn, Barred Rocks and a few Reds shutters from off the dwelling.
 We been too busy a few weeks ago to ectric porcelain sprk plugs, and so are all doing fine on the above feed. place four stakes in the ground a- make New Year resolutions to guide on.
 It does not shrink or expand in Later we intend to increase the feed- bout four feet above the ground, them trough this year for their conframed together on top.
-We place venience and believing they will ap-Fresh water is placed before them the wooden shutters on this frame, preciate them, we have prepared the I will love myself less and my neigh At present we are feeding rape I will vote my own vote and run I am kicking about.
+We place venience and believing they will ap-Fresh water is placed before them the wooden shutters on this frame, preciate them, we have prepared the The houses are blocked about a low's good.

+At present we are feeding rape The pullets are placed in movable and turnips for green feed, in addi- my own business.

+STOP THAT ITCHING

+I will love myself less and my neigh

+I am kicking about.
+I will vote my own vote and run

 ways paid for at least one year a-

 If you need Aspirin you need a laxative.
-Lax.
-Pirin is the name of the 12tf Store, Spur Drug Company.
+Lax-Pirin is the name of the 12tf Store, Spur Drug Company.
 29-2t

 WHEN MAN BUILDS HIS HOME!!

-'Tis then and only then that he comes into his rightful legacy, for with his home and garden he inherits a new-born freedom of spirit-a keener apreciation of nature's treasures in flower and plant.
+'Tis then and only then that he comes into his rightful legacy, · for with his home and garden he inherits a new-born freedom of spirit-a keener apreciation of nature's treasures in flower and plant.
 He experiences a pride of possession and radiant happiness that makes for better manhood, greater efficiency and nobler ideals.
 With his home comes a deeper interest in civic affairs, and a realization of actual citizenship.
 BRAZELTON LUMBER CO.